alikifah/InfoObject/README.md

 2. supports serialization of nested Info objects.
 3. supports serialization of nested enums and structs.
 4. supports serialization of lists and Dictionaries of all primitive types as well as of structs, enums and info objects.
-5. supports serialization of object type that can holds all other supported types. this object can then be casted to the original type after deserialization.
+5. supports serialization of object type that can dynamically holds all other supported types. this object can then be casted to the original type after deserialization.

 ## Security features:
 supports encryption of the byte array and the saved binary files with password using the AES256 algorithm